ProFSA: Self-supervised Pocket Pretraining via Protein Fragment-Surroundings Alignment: Our Approach

 \subsection{Constructing Pseudo-Ligand-Pocket Complexes from Protein Data}

 To address the scarcity of experimentally determined pocket-ligand pairs, we've developed an innovative strategy for mining extensive protein-only data in the PDB repository.
 We reason that knowledge about non-covalent interactions could be generalized from proteins to small molecules.
-Therefore, we extract fragments from a protein structure that closely resemble a ligand and designate the surroundings as the associated pocket of this pseudo-ligand.
+Therefore, we extract fragments from a protein structure that closely resembles a ligand and designate the surroundings as the associated pocket of this pseudo-ligand.

 Our data construction process starts with non-redundant PDB entries clustered at a 70 percent sequence identity threshold.
 This process comprises two phases: pseudo-ligand construction and pocket construction, as illustrated in Figure \ref{fig:data_creation}.
 In the first phase, we iteratively isolate fragments ranging from one to eight residues, from the N terminal to the C terminal, avoiding any discontinuous sites or non-standard aminoacids.
 To address biases introduced by breaking peptide bonds during fragment segmentation, we apply terminal corrections, specifically acetylation and amidation \citep{Marino2015ProteinTA,Arbour2020RecentAI}, to the N-terminal and C-terminal, respectively, resulting in the final pseudo-ligands.
 In the second phase, we exclude the five nearest residues on each side of the acquired fragment, focusing on long-range interactions.
-We then designate the surrounding residues containing at least one heavy atom within a {6\AA} proximity to the fragment as the pocket.
+We then designate the surrounding residues containing at least one heavy atom within a {6\AA} proximity (following the setup of Uni-Mol, other cutoff values are presented in Table \ref{tab:dist_threds}) to the fragment as the pocket.
 This process yields pairs of finalized pockets and pseudo-ligands.

+Ligand-pocket pairs generated with the aforementioned procedure can mimic most non-covalent interactions.
+As we visualize in Figure \ref{fig:interaction_main}, hydrogen bonds are formed within protein backbones and polar amino acids like serine or histidine; $\pi-\pi$ stackings are common between aromatic amino acids including tyrosine, tryptophan, and phenylalanine; also salt bridges can be expected between oppositely charged amino acids like arginine and glutamate.
+Some other rare interaction types are not included in the figure, but they also exist in the generated dataset.
+For example, anion-$\pi$ interactions can exist between positively charged arginine and phenylalanine; even some non-canonical interactions like C-H$\cdots\pi$ have been reported \citep{BRANDL2001357}.
+Therefore, as observed by \citet{doi:10.1126/science.abb8330}, intra-protein interactions can be a good simulation for protein-ligand interactions.